-The drug works by blocking the brain’s pain receptors and increasing the supply of dopamine, a neurotransmitter that can induce happiness.
+The drug works by blocking the brain’s pain receptors and increasing the supply of dopamine, a neurotransmitter that may induce happiness.

 There are several different brand names and forms of fentanyl, such as Duragesic, Sublimaze, Abstral, Subsys, Lazanda, and Actiq.
 Users have also given fentanyl a number of nicknames, including China white, China girl, apache, TNT, dance fever, and crush.